jafeershaik5/myportfolio/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

+You can fork this repo to modify and make changes of your own.
+Please give me proper credit by linking back to [jafeershaik5].
+Thanks!

 ## Contact

 You can reach out to me via email at [jafeershaik5@gmail.com](mailto:jafeershaik5@gmail.com)